Life at 32F: Why Structure Eats Culture for Lunch

 The good news is that understanding the control parameters allows us to manage the transition.
 Water freezes at 32 degrees Fahrenheit.
 On snowy days, we toss salt on our sidewalks to lower the temperature at which that water freezes.
 We want the snow to melt rather than harden into ice.
 We’d rather wet our shoe in a puddle than slip and spend a week in the hospital.

 We use the same principle to engineer better materials.
 Raw iron is a weak metal.
 Adding a small amount of carbon to iron creates a much stronger material: steel.
-Adding nickel to steel creates some of the strongest alloys we know: the steels used inside jet engines and nuclear reactors.
+Adding nickel to steel creates the ultra-strong alloys used inside jet engines and nuclear reactors.

 Life at 32 Fahrenheit

 Articles and books on culture scream Innovate or die!
 The CEO must be the CIO (chief innovation officer)!
 And so on.

 Inventing new products or strategies to stay ahead of competitors is important, of course.
 But unless a group can consistently deliver those products to customers on time, on budget, on spec, that team or company will eventually get beaten by its competition.

 In other words, we need to balance radical innovation with operational excellence.